TomJDove/TomJDove/_posts/2023-07-04-Arxiv-Gender.md

 </figure>
 </center>

-The first thing to notice is that 43% of the authors had first names which could not give us a reasonable guess.
-This means that their name couldn't be used to confidently guess a gender.
+The first thing to notice is that 43% of the names couldn't reasonably be used to guess a gender.
 Likely their name was androgynous, unknown, or entered as an initial.

 Otherwise, the difference is stark: 47% are men and 11% are women.
 Of the authors whose gender we could reasonably guess, less than 1 in 4 are women.
-It could be reasonable to assume the unknown authors have a similar gender split.
+It might be reasonable to assume the unknown authors have a similar gender split.
 If we generously assumed that the unknown authors were half men and half women, women would still only make up a third of authors.

 If we consider the change in proportions over time, there is some room for optimism: